 Postmark.
 While some associations use the postmark for imposing charges, it is a minority position and seems to be limited to associations and management companies that handle funds without using lock box services.

 Date Received.
 The majority of HOAs and management companies use lock box services and do not track the postmark--they impose late charges based on the date payment is received (as do credit card companies).
 Online banking has also become a factor.
 In online banking, payment is counted when received by the bank, not when transmitted by the owner.
-Accordingly, charges are levied if payment has not been received by the 16th of the month.
+Accordingly, if payment is due on the first of the month, the assessment is delinquent 15 days after they become due, i.e., the 16th of the month, at which point late charges can be levied.

 Reversal of Late Fee.
 Some associations have a policy of waiving one late fee per year per account when requested by a delinquent owner.
 If an owner wants more than one late fee reversed, they are asked to write a letter to the board asking for the waiver.
 If there is good cause, the board may allow a second waiver.